JMBero/3CX-Azure-Deployment-PS1/README.md

 Easiest way to execute this script is from PowerShell ISE.
 Open in ISE and define parameters:

-$rgName 	    	= "3cx-rg"		  # Azure Resource Group for housing the VM and related resources (can create new or use existing)
+$rgName           Azure Resource Group for housing the VM and related resources (can create new or use existing)
-$vmComputerName 	= "cust-az-pbx"	  # Computername
+$vmComputerName 	Computername
-$vNetName	      = "3cx-vnet"	  # Virtual Network Name (will create new or use existing if already created)
+$vNetName	      Virtual Network Name (will create new or use existing if already created)
-$vNetPrefix	  	= '10.10.0.0/16'	  # This should be larger than the subnetPrefix in order to contain future subnets
+$vNetPrefix	  	This should be larger than the subnetPrefix in order to contain future subnets
-$subnetName	  	= "3cx-subnet"      # Subnet name for housing the VM (will create new or use existing if already created)
+$subnetName	  	Subnet name for housing the VM (will create new or use existing if already created)
-$subnetPrefix  	= '10.10.199.0/24'  # Subnet attached to the VM NIC
+$subnetPrefix  	Subnet attached to the VM NIC
-$adminUser	  	= "3cxroot"		  # Admin user - may have error using 'root'
+$adminUser	  	Admin user - may have error using 'root'
-$securePassword 	= ConvertTo-SecureString "ChangeMe!" -AsPlainText -Force	# Admin password
+$securePassword

 Script will prompt for credentials to Azure portal (Modern Auth), query subscriptions and then ask you for other needed information: